elankath/minkapi/README.md

-# mimic-apiserver
+# Mimas

-K8S Mimic API Server - lean implementation that can mimic an API server
+Mimas is a K8S Mimic API Server - lean implementation that can mimic the kubernetes API server

 > [!NOTE]
 > This is WIP prototype.
 DO NOT USE!